mannkendall/Python/CONTRIBUTING.md

     """
 ```
-You should of course feel free to use more of the tools offered by
+You should feel free to use more of the tools offered by
 [sphinx](https://www.sphinx-doc.org/en/master/),
 [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html), and
 [Google Doc Strings](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google).
 But if you do, **please make sure that there are no errors upon generating the docs !**